Increment and Decrement Operators in JavaScript

 Line 14: We called the X value again, and it was displaying 11 because the value is updated already.
 Same with the decrement operator.

-JavaScript Prefix and Postfix
+Difference between Prefix and Postfix in JavaScript

 If you observe the above syntax, we can assign the JavaScript increment and decrement operators either before operand or after the operand.
 When ++ or — is used before operand like: ++x, –x then we call it as prefix, if ++ or — is used after the operand like: x++ or x– then we called it as postfix.

-Let’s explore the JavaScript prefix and postfix
+Let’s explore the JavaScript prefix and postfix.

 1. ++i (Pre increment): It will increment the value of i even before assigning it to the variable i.